Combined study in the Humanities with Science or Engineering

 Possible fields of study and degree requirements

-The requirements for a joint degree, along with a list of the humanities fields that can be incorporated into this joint S.B. degree, can be found in the degree charts for 21E and 21S.
+The requirements for a joint degree, along with a list of the humanities fields that can be incorporated into this joint S.B. degree, can be found in the degree charts for 21E (Engineering version) and 21S (Science version).
 The degree requires 60% of the work in a humanities field and 40% of the work in an engineering or science field.
 While the required portion of the engineering and science field is smaller than that of a full engineering or science degree, it does offer flexibility to use the unrestricted electives for other areas of engineering, science, or humanities, creating a more flexible platform on which to build your course of study.

 Some popular combinations include, but are by no means limited to:

 - Comparative Media Studies and Electrical Engineering & Computer Science

 - Music and Electrical Engineering & Computer Science